Nomade73/First_Python_project/SDD for Python Port Scanner.md

 ```

 ### 11. Conclusion
 This SDD outlines the design and functionality of a Python-based port scanner.
 The system is designed to scan ports efficiently and safely, with built-in error handling and ethical considerations.
 The project also includes potential enhancements such as rate limiting and logging for better performance and security.
-Testing will be conducted in a controlled environment to ensure compliance with ethical standards.
+Testing will be conducted in a controlled environment with VMs to ensure compliance with ethical standards.